 This means we get what you'd get so we can be sure the results are what you'll find rather than potentially 'tweaked'.

-How we test clothes dryers
+How does CHOICE test clothes dryers?

 We use set loads of cotton materials that are specified in the Australian and International Standards for testing clothes dryers – these are made up of bed sheets, small towels and pillow cases.